OS+H Asia 2022

 The Association of Singapore Marine Industries (ASMI) is a non-profit trade association formed in 1968 to promote the interests and advancement of the marine industry in Singapore.
 Having grown and transformed itself over the last 53 years, ASMI is today the nucleus for the promotion and advancement of Singapore’s ship repair, shipbuilding, rigbuilding and offshore engineering sectors.

 Association of Small and Medium Enterprise (ASME)

-The Association of small & medium enterprises (ASME) is a not-for-profit organization established in 1986 for enterpreneurs, by enterpreneurs.
-With wide-ranging services and programmers, ASME strives to equip member SMEs with the business knowledge and market opportunities to help them grow their businesses.
+The Association of Small & Medium Enterprises (ASME) is a not-for-profit organisation established in 1986 for entrepreneurs, by entrepreneurs.
+With wide-ranging services and programmes, ASME strives to equip member SMEs with the business knowledge and market opportunities to help them grow their businesses.

-ASME, as the champion of a pro-enterprise Singapore, bridges the public and private sectors to promote a more conducive business environment which facilitates the start-up, growth and development of a large pool of SMEs.
+ASME, as the champion of a pro-enterprise Singapore, bridges the public and the private sectors to promote a more conducive business environment which facilitates the start-up, growth and development of a larger pool of SMEs.

 International Association of Labour Inspection (IALI)

 The International Association of Labour Inspection (IALI) is a global professional organisation for labour inspection.
 IALI’s activities focus on working conditions and emerging occupational safety and health (OSH) topics that concern labour inspectors.
 These activities are delivered through a forum for an exchange of information, experiences and best practices in the field of labour inspection.
 IALI is celebrating its 50th anniversary in 2022 following its establishment in 1972.